 Kernel Representors Model

-This model is only applicable when the DPU is operating ECPF ownership mode.
+This model is only applicable when the DPU is operating in DPU mode.

-Serve as the tunnel to pass traffic for the virtual switch or application running on the Arm cores to the relevant PF or VF on the Arm side.
+Serve as the tunnel to pass traffic for the virtual switch or application running on the Arm cores to the relevant PF or VF on the host side.

 Serve as the channel to configure the embedded switch with rules to the corresponding represented function.